- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Luckily, if you’re keen to visit the best New England breweries, the states are tightly packed, making them ideal for a brewery-focused road trip.

-Depending on the amount of time you have, you could explore even further into each state, but we’ve identified 6 major craft beer cities/regions that will make for excellent stops on your visit to New England.
+Depending on the amount of time you have, you could explore even further into each state, but we’ve identified 6 major craft beer cities/regions that will make for excellent stops on your New England brewery road trip.

 Home to some of the best breweries in New England, and certainly a few of the most famous, Vermont is quite possibly a beer lover’s dream destination.
 While you can pop around the state to some of the more remote breweries, you should focus your trip on Burlington, the state’s biggest city.

-Magic Hat is here, a funky brewery that is well known for its imaginative, flavorful beers and its quirky space.
-You can take a tour of the brewery or sample a few brews on draft at the bar.
-Along the waterfront is a newer addition to the Burlington beer scene, Foam Brewers.
+Along the waterfront is a relatively newer addition to the Burlington beer scene, Foam Brewers.
 This spot has already become super popular.
 Not only is it in a great location on Lake Champlain, but they produce a rotating menu of exceptional beers, including some unique sours.

-Other breweries to visit in the Burlington, VT area include Switchback, Vermont Pub & Brewery, Queen City Brewery, Zero Gravity, and Citizen Cider, which specializes not in craft beer but in craft cider.
-PS: It’s delicious.
+Other breweries to visit in the Burlington, VT area include Switchback, Vermont Pub & Brewery, Queen City Brewery, and Zero Gravity.

 Portland, Maine is such a cool city, and it is home to an amazing number of breweries.
 In fact, this city is #1 for the highest number of breweries per capita.